Problems hearing TV and radio: some suggestions

 - Subtitles that show the voices of different actors in the same paragraph,

-ie without a line between and a different colour code.
+ie without a line between and a different colour coding.
 By the time,

 I have sorted this out, the scene has changed, so I see no

 corresponding visual input.
-I might just as well be reading a
+I would be better off reading a

 - Subtitles that change so quickly that there is no time to read them, although I accept that this is dictated by the speed of the dialogue and is probably unavoidable.
 In practice it is surprising how seldom it happens.

-Headphones can be very useful indeed for listening to radio and television.
+Headphones which plug into the TV or radio can be very useful indeed for listening to television and radio.
 However with my type of deafness, I am uncomfortable with any sound-generating device close to my ears for long.
 Hence my preference for subtitles.
 However, if you can use headphones, do, because good ones really do improve the quality and clarity of the sound - not just its loudness.
 For short periods, I can and do use them with my computer for online TV.
 I consider them in some detail on the headphones page.

 My other strategies are so obvious that all deaf people probably use them anyway: